Best practices for creating a construction scope of work

 This section includes the administrative details of a project, such as how the client should pay you, how you’ll handle change orders and what to do in the event of a dispute.
 Lastly, this section will include space for you, your client and any subcontractors to sign and approve the entire scope of work.

-The scope of work can help your client envision their project coming to life.
+The scope of work can help your client see their project come to life.
 It tells them what to expect from your team and when to expect it.
-So don’t be afraid to include visual aids if it helps explain a complex idea or show what the end product might look like.
-Consider including the following:
+Don’t be afraid to include visual aids if it helps explain a complex idea or show what the end product might look like.
+Consider including:

 • Photos